Read about the scolarship and Dr J. P. Antovic in serbian here

 Jovan P Antovic scholarship in the field of thrombosis and hemostasis as a part of

 SANKT JOHANNES STIPENDIEFOND

-The Jovan P Antovic scholarship offers PhD students and postdocs in the field of thrombosis and hemostasis short time (1-2 months) financial support to conduct a part of their studies in research facilities at one of Swedish Universities.
+The Jovan P Antovic scholarship offers primarily postdocs but also PhD students in the field of thrombosis and hemostasis short time (1-2 months) financial support to conduct a part of their studies in research facilities at one of Swedish Universities.

 The first laureate of fellowship was Iva Pruner, PhD, who has spent 3 months at the Department of Molecular Medicine and Surgery at the Karolinska Institute in Stockholm, where she has worked on the research entitled "The functional analysis of FII C20068T gene variant as novel thrombophilia risk factor".

 The cornerstone of the Jovan P Antovic stipend is the special interaction between fellows from Serbia and Medical Universities and research laboratories from Sweden with scientific and mentoring expertise in the field of thrombosis and hemostasis.
 This close relationship, developed during the course of the fellowship, and continuing throughout the fellows’ career, is enhanced by additional interactions.
 These experiences cultivate a life-long appreciation and enthusiasm for the investigation in the field of thrombosis and hemostasis and will be beneficial for both Fellows and their institutions of origin but also to the hosting institutions.
 Applicants are selected on the basis of an open competition.
 Individuals with demonstrated intellectual and academic achievement are sought.